 The retail world has been changing with new processes, new technology, and new regulations.
-With all of these adaptations it’s important to minimise the costs of having to update your systems & processes
+With all of these adaptations it’s important to minimize the costs of having to update your systems and processes.

-As an example, in many countries there are regulations to report all transactions to the FCA, in some regions POS systems now also need to have certified security features that allow recording of every transaction to combat retailer fraud.
+In many countries there are regulations to report all transactions to the FCA, and in some regions POS systems now also need to have certified security features that allow recording of every transaction to combat retailer fraud.

-With the end of the Covid-19 tunnel in sight, businesses can fully reopen and will need to be up capable of providing the best service whilst maximising profitability of each location.
+With the end of the Covid-19 tunnel in sight, businesses can fully reopen and will need to be capable of providing the best service whilst maximizing profitability of each location.

 Here are a few key considerations to bear in mind when researching retail automation technology:

-POS systems consist of different components like displays, desktop mounts, cash drawers, RFID/NFC readers, ect.
-Additionally, these peripheral devices can be updated or changed individually.
+POS systems consist of different components like displays, desktop mounts, cash drawers, RFID/NFC readers, etc. Additionally, these peripheral devices can be updated or changed individually.

 The main problem we see with non-modular hardware is that if any of its components inside fail – and there can be hundreds, the entire device must be replaced.
 This will most likely result in an expensive service technician call out, and those things take time.

 With a modular system it is possible to react faster, repairs are cheaper, and you can often add new elements to the system without having to replace the whole thing.
-It also minimises any risks when experiencing power or internet outages.
+It also minimizes any risks when experiencing power or internet outages

 Modern technology is made possible because of the internet.
 This means simplified access to systems and reporting wherever and whenever it is convenient for you in terms of remote access and management.